tkhquang/KCD2Tools/TPVToggle/README.md

 ## Overview

-TPVToggle is an ASI plugin for Kingdom Come: Deliverance II that enables players to toggle between first-person and third-person camera views with customizable hotkeys.
+**TPVToggle** is an ASI plugin for Kingdom Come: Deliverance II that enables players to toggle between first-person and third-person camera views using customizable hotkeys.

 ## Features

 - Toggle between first-person and third-person views with a keypress (default: F3)
 - Dedicated keys for forcing first-person or third-person view
-- Customize all key bindings through INI configuration
+- Fully customizable key bindings via INI configuration
 - Open-source with full transparency

 ## Installation

-1. Download the latest release from [Nexus Mods](https://www.nexusmods.com/kingdomcomedeliverance2/mods/1550) or the [Releases page](https://github.com/tkhquang/KDC2Tools/releases)
+1. Download the latest release from [Nexus Mods](https://www.nexusmods.com/kingdomcomedeliverance2/mods/1550) or the [GitHub Releases page](https://github.com/tkhquang/KDC2Tools/releases)
 2. Extract all files to your game directory:

    ```
    <KC:D 2 installation folder>/Bin/Win64MasterMasterSteamPGO/
    ```

-3. Launch the game and use the configured hotkey (default: F3) to toggle the camera view
+3. Launch the game and use the configured hotkey (default: F3) to toggle the camera view.

 > **Note:** This mod was developed and tested on the Steam version of Kingdom Come: Deliverance II.
-Other versions (Epic, GOG, etc.) may not work with this mod.
+Other versions (Epic, GOG, etc.) may not be compatible.

 ## How It Works

-This mod uses this approach to enable third-person view:
+This mod enables third-person view using the following approach:

-1. **Memory Scanning**: Scans the game's memory for a specific byte pattern that accesses the camera view state
+1. **Memory Scanning** – Scans the game's memory for a specific byte pattern that accesses the camera view state.
-2. **Exception Handling**: Uses a minimal INT3 hook to capture the register (r9) that contains the pointer to the view state
+2. **Exception Handling** – Uses a minimal INT3 hook to capture the `r9` register, which contains the pointer to the view state.
-3. **Key Monitoring**: Creates a separate thread to monitor for configured hotkeys
+3. **Key Monitoring** – Spawns a separate thread to listen for configured hotkeys.
-4. **View Toggling**: Safely toggles the camera view byte between 0 (first-person) and 1 (third-person)
+4. **View Toggling** – Safely toggles the camera view byte between `0` (first-person) and `1` (third-person).

-This implementation minimizes modifications to the game code, improving stability and compatibility with game updates.
+This implementation minimizes code modification, improving stability and compatibility with game updates.

 ## Configuration

-The mod can be configured by editing the `KCD2_TPVToggle.ini` file:
+The mod is configured via the `KCD2_TPVToggle.ini` file:

 ```ini
 [Settings]